Learn more about internal knowledge base software.

 Let's dive deeper into what an internal knowledge base is and how it can help your team be more productive.
 In this guide, we'll walk you through the process of creating your own knowledge base, from choosing the best internal knowledge base software to structuring the content and implementing best practices.

-An internal knowledge base (also referred to as an internal KB) is a centralized knowledge repository created by a company for internal use.
+An internal knowledge base (also referred to as an internal KB) is a tool for internal knowledge management — a centralized knowledge repository created by a company for internal use.
 It's a shared space where your team can document all kinds of relevant business information and organize it in such a way that makes it easy for employees and team members to find what they need quickly.

-Without an internal knowledge base, employees would have to reach out to colleagues with every single question or dig through mounds of folders and documents — which can seriously drive down productivity.
+Without an internal knowledge management software, employees would have to reach out to colleagues with every single question or dig through mounds of folders and documents — which can seriously drive down productivity.

 When people talk about a knowledge base, they most commonly refer to a help center or a support site.
 This is an external knowledge base a public self-service library of information about a product or service, created by a company for its users or customers.